RAMP-PCAR/ramp-pcar-docs/docs/static-layer-support-en.md

 * symbology This information is used to generate legend information with the imageUrl and legendText.
 * isStatic The isStatic attribute is used by RAMP to identify the layer as static; which in turn unsubscribe to the event handlers for maptip display and datagrid generation.
-* layerType The layerType is used to generate appropriate static layer.
-They can be feature, tile or dynamic.

 Please refer to [JSON Config Definition](json-config-en.html) for more information on RAMP config settings.